 The JCC is not normally allocated any capital expenditure.
-In the event that there is an allocation the general rules applying to revenue Financial Management, Reporting and Budgetary Control delegation and reporting shall also apply to capital plans, budgets and expenditure subject to any specific reporting requirements required by the Welsh Ministers and host procedures and processes.
+In the event that there is an allocation the general rules applying to revenue Financial Management, Reporting and Budgetary Control delegation and reporting shall also apply to capital plans, budgets and expenditure subject to any specific reporting requirements required by the Welsh Ministers and Host Body’s procedures and processes.